paps/dotfiles/README.md

 ### Locales

 `sudo dpkg-reconfigure locales`, add `fr_FR.utf8` if not present, make sure the default locale is `en_US.ut8`.

+### Timezone

+Use `sudo dpkg-reconfigure tzdata` to change timezone.
+A change like this should come with a change to redshift configuration, see `openbox/autostart.sh`.

 ### Force default browser